 Aloe mudenensis Reynolds

-Aloe mudenensis is one of the most attractive species of spotted aloes, endemic to Muden and Karkloof in KwaZulu-Natal.
+Aloe mudenensis is one of the most attractive spotted aloes, endemic to Muden and Karkloof in KwaZulu-Natal.

 Aloe mudenensis is an evergreen succulent that is short-stemmed, reaching up to 800 m high.
 The leaves are straight, broad, 175 – 350 × 50 – 90 mm, with a bluish green colour.
 The leaves have several scattered spots, especially on the upper surface.